apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 > If you're wondering what an array is or what `products[2]` means, read the [JavaScript arrays basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays).

-Now that we have the subwoofer saved into a variable, run another command in the Console to print its text:
+Now that we have the subwoofer saved in a variable, run another command in the Console to print its text:

 ```js
 subwoofer.textContent;